Biswas57/kaflow/README.md

     - I just went with the flow and started coding and then I realised all it took was a bit of planning and a bit of research and I was steadily making progress.
 - Unfortunately, 1 thing I didn't manage to complete in time was J unit testing, which I am disappointed about.
 - However, I am proud of the fact that I got through to the end and I will be using this project as a threshold for my ability and motivation in the future.

+**Acheivements**
+- Constructed a **Tributary Event Processing System**, emulating Apache Kafka's Event Processing Platform in Java, with a function CLI, parallel data processing and assured type-safety by implementing Concurrency and Generics alongside important OOP Design principles.
+- Integrated key OOP Design patterns such as Singleton & Abstract Factory patterns to compact and synchronize Event production consumption, and Strategy & Observer patterns to streamline Event allocation.
+- Ensured thread safety across concurrent producer and consumer threads to protect user data in the event processing pipeline by utilizing Java concurrency tools such as synchronization and ExecutorService.
+- Achieved an 85% test coverage by conducting ∼75 tests in JUnit and Mockito to ensure the system’s reliability.
+- Designed a message replay feature that allows Events to be replayed from specific offsets, enabling error checking and correction without compromising the system’s performance.
+- Developed a dynamic event rebalancing mechanism, called Range and Round Robin Strategies within Consumer Groups, which honed my skills in algorithmic design
+- Conducted extensive usability tests and created a detailed CLI for managing and interacting with the Tributary system, showcasing functionality through a comprehensive set of commands.
+- Designed and documented the entire system structure providing a clear overview and understanding of the system’s architecture and seamlessly integrated all these key features to provide users with efficient and useful pipeline for event processing.

 ## Ongoing Updates and Implementations
 ### 28/05/2024